CenturionZBW/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-Bowen Zhong is a graduate student with master degree in electronic engineering from Harbin Institute of Technology.
+Bowen Zhong is a graduate student with a master degree in electronic engineering from Harbin Institute of Technology.
 His research interests include Massive MIMO, machine learning and Internet of Things.
 Now he is applying for a PhD candidate in electronic engineering/computer science.
 If you are interested in his research, please contact him by e-mail.